aspose-ocr/Aspose.OCR-API-References/english/java/com.aspose.ocr/detectareasmode/_index.md

 ```

-Detects paragraphs with text and then uses other NN model to detect areas inside of paragraphs.
-Better for images with complex structure.
+Detects paragraphs with text and then uses another NN model to detect areas inside paragraphs.
+Better for images with a complex structure.

 ### CURVED_TEXT {#CURVED-TEXT}
 ```